aladasic/aladasic.github.io/content/teaching/ECU22032/index.md

 [Sampling Theory](#) <!-- This will be replaced with the actual link once the spreadsheet is uploaded -->
 [Point estimation](#) <!-- This will be replaced with the actual link once the spreadsheet is uploaded -->

+## Interactive Tools

+Explore statistical concepts through interactive visualizations:

+{{< cta cta_text="Linear Regression Visualization" cta_link="/visualizations/regression-visualization-complete.html" cta_new_tab="true" >}}

+This interactive tool lets you manipulate regression parameters (slope and intercept) to see how they affect the fit to data points.
+You can visualize residuals, R-squared components, and understand the concepts of best fit lines in a hands-on way.

 ## Summary of Key Concepts